Japan – The Grand Tour

 After returning to the mainland, head back on the shinkansen east to Osaka.
 Japan’s second largest metro area after Tokyo, Osaka is renowned for its outstanding food scene and lively nightlife.
-You can’t do it all in a day, but we suggest taking a street food tour and visiting Osaka Castle, surrounded by hundreds of cherry trees.
+In your free afternoon we suggest visiting Osaka Castle, surrounded by hundreds of cherry trees.
 You might want to shop Shinsaibashi Shotengai, a merchant district here for four centuries, home to 180 stores selling just about everything you could ever want.
 After dark, stroll the canals of Dotonbori to soak up the neon lights in the beating heart of the city’s nightlife.

 After enjoying the peace and tranquil of the Alps, it’s time to return to Tokyo where you’ll have the rest of the day to fit in anything you missed at the start of your trip.
 There are countless shops to pick up last-minute souvenirs and gifts along with restaurants, bars, and karaoke joints.
 If you haven’t experienced the unique café culture, this is a perfect time to discover some of the maid, Pokemon, cat or one of a long list of many other quirky, themed cafes.
 Be sure to immerse yourself in Shibuya’s neon lights, one of the most energetic districts in the city.

 - Day 15